superinsight/superinsight-page-doc/docs/operations/predict.md

 ```
 SELECT mldb.movie.overview, predictions.prompt, predictions.output
 FROM mldb.movie
+JOIN model.text_generation
-JOIN model.text_generation ON model.text_generation.inputs = mldb.movie.overview
+ON model.text_generation.inputs = mldb.movie.overview
-JOIN model.text_generation ON model.text_generation.prompt = ['\nQ: If the person likes the above content, list other movies this person will like in comma delimeter format?\nA:']
-JOIN model.text_generation ON model.text_generation.stop_word = ['\\n']
 WHERE mldb.movie._id = 9
+AND model.text_generation.prompt = '\nQ: If the person likes the above content, list other movies this person will like in comma delimeter format?\nA:'
+AND model.text_generation.stop_word = '\\n'
 ```

 | overview                         		 	            			| prompt           		| output           				|